 Step 2 - Mark on this plan the things you can't change.
 Position of your house, windows, doors, garage, fences and other boundaries, neighbours trees/hedges, neighbours windows that overlook your garden.
 Don't underestimate the influence on your garden of things just outside it.

-Step 3 - Make a (realistic) wish list of the things that you would like (and the things that you need) in your garden.
+Step 3 - Make a list of the things that you need in your garden and a (realistic) wish list too.

 Step 4 - Take your basic plan and your wish-list outside and start thinking about where things are going to be.
-Write them in pencil on a separate piece of paper.
-Then leave it all alone for at least a few days before you repeat this step until you're happy with the result.
+Re-write your plan.
+If you have large windows or patio doors overlooking the garden, you could draw in the position of features using a china graph pencil on the glass to get an idea of the view.
+I always then leave it all alone for at least a few days before coming back to it, repeat until you're happy with the result.

 As time goes on you may decide to have a rose bed or house your National collection of Euphorbias in a particular place rather than the original idea of a herbaceous border.
 You may go for a patio instead of decking, but at least you will have a good idea of the kinds of things in each area.
 Think in terms of the use of the surface, of how you will move around the garden and of vertical height.